 It is difficult to measure how much quality of life is improved if you lose some weight.
 Many people feel better, and have more energy.
 Some people notice an improvement in their self-esteem.
 But there are also definite health benefits from losing some weight.
 As explained above, many diseases are more common in obese and overweight people and you are less likely to develop them if you lose some weight.

-What is more, if your BMI is between 25 to 35, much of the health benefits come with losing the first 5-10% of your weight.
+What is more, if your BMI is between 25 and 35, much of the health benefits come with losing the first 5-10% of your weight.
 (For example, if you weigh 90 kg and you lose 9 kg, this would be 10% of your original weight.)
-If your BMI is between 25 to 35, on average, if you reduce your weight by 10%:
+If your BMI is between 25 and 35, on average, if you reduce your weight by 10%: